goharbor/harbor/tests/testcases/Group7-Replication/7-08-Proj-replication-jobs-log-view.md

 # Environment:

-* This test requires atleast one Harbor instance is running and available.
+* This test requires at least two Harbor instance is running and available.
 * At least one replication job exist.

 # Test Steps:

-1. Login UI as admin user.
+1. Login source registry UI as admin user.
 2. In project replication page, select a replication job and view job log.

 # Expected Outcome: